ivanli/cookbook-resharper/README.md

 Runs on windows.

 #### packages
-- `chocolatey` - resharper needs chocolatey to install chocolatey packages.
+- `windows` - resharper needs windows to install from downloaded package.

 Attributes
 ----------